gzinck/des/README.md

 ## Getting Started

+Before using the application:
-To begin, make sure you have **Python 3.7** installed, as well as tkinter (which is typically bundled with python).
+- Make sure you have **Python 3.7** installed, as well as tkinter (which is typically bundled with python)
+- If you want to visualize the graphs, the following is also necessary:
+  - Install the graphviz python module using `pip install graphviz`
+  - Install the graphviz application from https://www.graphviz.org/ and add the graphviz's bin to your PATH (for instance, on windows make sure `C:/Program Files (x86)/Graphviz2.38/bin/` is in your PATH)
+    - For mac users with Homebrew installed https://brew.sh/, simply do `brew install graphviz` to install it with all dependencies

 Run the application in the main directory as follows:

 ```
 python3 main.py